Workers in the Geelong area have been back-paid $431,875 as a result of surprise audits by the Fair Work Ombudsman.

 Rate of compliance ‘disappointing’

-Fair Work Ombudsman Sandra Parker described the low rate of compliance as “disappointing”.
+Fair Work Ombudsman Sandra Parker said she is disappointed with the low rate of compliance.

 “The level of breaches of workplace laws identified in these areas and sectors of Geelong is unacceptable, particularly the breaches involving young workers and students who we know are potentially vulnerable due to their age, visa status and reliance on local jobs.”